kublaj/Citizen/README.md

 - ~~style.css needs some media queries to improve responsible view.~~
 - ~~Blog Twitter profile image integration into the header instead of `profile.jpg`.~~
 - Add Disqus snippet to `post.php`.
-- Create demo site to Citizen.
+- Create demo site for Citizen.

 ##License